social-protocols/quality-news/README.md

      rank   →  upvotes

-Story is a confounding variable: it has a direct effect on upvotes, and an indirect effect through rank.
-So even if rank had very little direct effect on upvotes, we would expect to see a strong correlation between rank and upvotes in the data!
+Story is a confounding variable: it has a direct effect on upvotes, but because of the ranking algorithm, story also has an indirect effect on upvotes through rank.
+This means that the relationship between rank and upvotes is not entirely causal: even if rank had no direct effect on upvotes, there would be a correlation between rank and upvotes in the data!

-Isolating the **direct causal effect** of rank on upvotes is important, because to properly adjust a story's score for rank, we need to know how many upvotes a story received **because** of the rank it was shown at, and how many it received **because** of how up-votable that story is.
+Isolating the **direct causal effect** of rank on upvotes is important, because to properly adjust a story's score for rank, we need to know how many upvotes a story received **because** of the rank it was shown at, and how many it received **because** of how up-votable is is.
 We plan to publish a writeup on our approach to isolating the causal effect of rank on upvotes soon.

-Solving this problem tells us the share of upvotes that we would **expect** at each rank **if the ranking algorithm where completely random**, or in other words the share of upvotes that **we would expect the average story to receive** at each rank.
+Solving this problem tells us the share of upvotes that we would **expect** at each rank **if the ranking algorithm where completely random**.

 ## Expected Upvotes

-So if we simply multiply expected upvote share at a rank by the total site-wide upvotes during some time interval, we get the number of expected upvotes at that rank during that time interval.
+So if we simply multiply expected upvote share at a rank by the total site-wide upvotes during some time interval, we get the number of upvotes **we would expect the average story to receive** at that rank during that time interval.

     expectedUpvotes[rank, time] = expectedUpvoteShare[rank] * sidewideUpvotes[time]

-Given a history of the story's rank at each time (given by `rank[time]`), we can compute its total expected upvotes:
+Given a history of the story's rank at each time, we can compute its total expected upvotes:

     totalExpectedUpvotes = sum{for each time} expectedUpvotes[rank[time], time]

 ## The "True" Upvote Rate

 We assume that each story has some "true" upvote rate, which is how much more or less likely users are to upvote that story than the average story.
-During each time interval, each story will receive on average the expected number of upvotes times its trueUpvoteRate.
+During each time interval, each story will receive on average the expected number of upvotes times its true upvote rate.

     upvotes[time] ≈ upvoteRate * expectedUpvotes[rank[time], time]